Product review: Lactose-free yoghurts side-by-side

 Delicious, thick, creamy taste with the added texture of strawberry pieces.
 It tastes lovely on its own, but would be even tastier with muesli and stewed fruit for breakfast.

-There are three flavours in the Vaalia lactose-free yoghurt range – strawberry, passionfruit and French vanilla.
+In total, there are three flavours in the Vaalia lactose-free range – strawberry, passionfruit and French vanilla.

 Liddells lactose-free wild berry yoghurt (7/10)